jan-hofmeier/wafel_setup_mlc/README.md

 make
 ```

+## Replacing the MLC

+One way to replace the MLC on your Wii U would be to replace the 8GB / 32GB eMMC with a micro SD card.
+To make the replacement more convieneint I recommend Voultars [Wii-U NAND-AID - eMMC Recovery and Replacement Interposer](https://gbatemp.net/threads/wii-u-nand-aid-emmc-recovery-and-replacement-interposer-public-test.630798/).
+Stock IOSU supports up to 64GB MLC.
+If you want more, you need to to [remove this limitation](https://github.com/jan-hofmeier/wafel_unlimit_mlc).

+The other way is to [replace the Disc Drive with a SATA SSD/HDD](https://gbatemp.net/threads/wii-u-internal-storage-upgrades-are-possible.635629/) using a SATA adapter.
+This option doesn't have size limitation other than the WFS limit of 2TB.

 ## Thanks

-- GaryOderNichts for the IOSU patch to keep IOSU from crashing
+- [GaryOrderNichts](https://github.com/GaryOderNichts) for the IOSU patch to keep IOSU from crashing
-- quarky for the IOSU patch to enable format
+- [Ash](https://github.com/ashquarky) for the IOSU patch to enable format
-- V10lator for quota creation and improving title install
+- [V10lator](https://github.com/V10lator) for quota creation and improving title install
-- Lazr1026 for testing
+- [Lazr1026](https://github.com/Lazr1026) for testing and debugging